 You can see how much of an improvement this is.
 The colors stand out, they’re brighter than they were before and the printed version really captures what the original design was going for.

 So how do you avoid printing the wrong colors show up on your products?
 We recommend ordering color swatches.
 These are samples of different RGB colors as they appear on printed material.
 This will help you determine how to color correct for print.
-Watch our tutorial video to learn how to order color swatches.

 Color swatches look like this: